Dodgers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Manny Machado and the San Diego Padres hit the field on Sunday at PETCO Park against Julio Urias, who is starting for the Los Angeles Dodgers.
-First pitch is set for 7:10 PM ET for the final game of a three-game series.
+Dustin May starts for the Los Angeles Dodgers on Friday at Dodger Stadium against Juan Soto and the San Diego Padres.
+First pitch is at 10:10 PM ET for the first game of a three-game series.

-The favored Padres have -115 moneyline odds to win against the underdog Dodgers, who are listed at -105.
-An 8-run over/under has been listed for the contest.
+Oddsmakers list the Dodgers as -135 moneyline favorites, while giving the underdog Padres +110 moneyline odds to win.
+The total is 9 runs for this matchup.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.